 Whimsical Wisconsin Winter Activities

-When the flurries start flying and the temperatures drop down, Wisconsin gets to work on creating some of our most unique events and activities.
-Ice caves, sled dogs, grumpy trolls and more await you at these Wisconsin winter destinations, perfect for the whole family!
+When the flurries start flying and temperatures drop, Wisconsin comes alive with uniquely wonderful events and activities.
+Sparkling ice caves, exciting dog races, grumpy trolls and more await you and your crew at these winter destinations throughout the state.

-*These wonderous, winter attractions are weather dependant and may not be available each year.
+*These wonderous, winter attractions are weather-dependent and may not be available each year.
 Check out their individual websites prior to planning your trip.

 Celebrate the Lake Superior Ice Festival - Superior